naiquevin/tapestry/docs/user-guide/getting-started.md

    template.

 2. `all_conds` is a set of values that will be converted to `cond__` Jinja variables.
-In this case it means there are two `cond__` jinja templates supported by the template - `cond__genre` and `cond__limit`.
+In this case it means there are two `cond__` Jinja templates supported by the template - `cond__genre` and `cond__limit`.
 Note that they are defined in the manifest without the `cond__` suffix.